KianErfan/Discord-XP-Bot/README.md

  - Role rewards at specific levels

- = Channel-specific XP rules
+ - Channel-specific XP rules

  - Level-up message customization

 ### License
 Distributed under the MIT License.
-See LICENSE for more information.
+See `LICENSE` for more information.